learning-unlimited/ESP-Website/docs/admin/releases/13/README.rst

 - Modified the styling of inline student schedules (webapp and student reg mainpage) to clarify when classes are multiple blocks long
 - Fixed (hopefully for the last time) the associated asterisks and styling of required fields in forms
 - Userview links now specify the program of interest so the sidebar links are more relevant
+- Fixed the /manage/mergeaccounts page and added a link to it from /manage/programs
+- Added the correct answer option to more custom form field types
+- Fixed the ajax scheduler to support timeslots of any length